accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 # Objectives
 - How to instantiate a class.
-- How to use a class's API.
+- How to use a class's methods.

 # What you should know by now...
 - How to print out using `System.out.println`.